 4. Experience providing customer-focused support and resource coordination in a complex, multi-department environment.

-5. Solid understanding of troubleshooting, triage strategies and problem analysis procedures; ability to resolve technical issues quickly and efficiently.
+5. Solid understanding of troubleshooting, triage strategies, and problem analysis procedures; ability to resolve technical issues quickly and efficiently.

 6. Experience with Microsoft Office, O365, or Google G-Suite products.
-The ability to run and troubleshoot reports using application software (i.e. phone and OneCard systems) desired.
+The ability to run and troubleshoot reports using application software (i.e. phone and OneCard systems) is desired.